sezan92/sezan92.github.io/_posts/2023-08-28-RL-course1-w2-blog.md

 The other ways mentioned are Evolutionary optimization , Meta RL etc. upto 9:30

+### Challenges to the Hypothesis

+- How to represent risk-sensitive behaviour?
+The behaviours which may be best to maximize your total rewards, but also cause you to risk?
+[Example?]

+- How about some diversity in behaviour?
+Classic example is the music recommendation.
+No matter how much you like a song, after listening to it repeatatively will make it boring!
+The reward hypothesis do not endorse the diversity unless we can tweak the system for some exploration!

+- Another problem is , can we model human behaviour solely on maximizing rewards?
+For example if you cheat in exam, you will get high rewards, but cheating is bad!
+The reward hypothesis do not consider how you get the maximum reward!
+But humans do have ethical issues outside of the reward hypothesis!

+Anyway, these challenges to the reward hypothesis lead us to the future research of Reinforcement learning!

 ## Reference

 - All of the screenshots are from Course 1, Week 1 of Reinforcement Learning Specialization.